microsoft/IIS.Administration/README.md

 * Hostable Web Core enabled
 * ASP.NET Core Module installed (https://go.microsoft.com/fwlink/?LinkId=817246)

+### Nano Server Installation: ###
+There is a blog post to get up and running on Nano Server located at https://blogs.iis.net/adminapi/microsoft-iis-administration-on-nano-server.

 ### Running Tests: ###
 * Open the project in Visual Studio as an Administrator and launch without debugging
 * Open another instance of the project and run the tests located in the 'test' folder